Scottsdale Facts & Figures

 Rounds of golf: Scottsdale and the surrounding area host an estimated 8.3 million rounds of golf each year.

-Largest annual event: The PGA TOUR’s Waste Management Phoenix Open, which attracted more than 600,000 spectators during the 2016 tournament at TPC Scottsdale.
+Largest annual event: The PGA TOUR’s Waste Management Phoenix Open, which attracted approximately 655,434 spectators during the 2017 tournament at TPC Scottsdale.

 Spas: More than 50 day, resort, and health spas

-Sources: Waste Management Phoenix Open, City of Scottsdale, Experience Scottsdale
+Sources: Waste Management Phoenix Open, City of Scottsdale Tourism and Events, Experience Scottsdale